eggheadio/eggheadio-course-notes/web-components-f902/notes/00_javascript-render-hello-world-text-with-custom-elements.md.md

 window.customElements.define('my-custom-element', MyCustomElement);
 ```

-Custom element tag names must be lowercase, contain a dash (helps distinguish from regular elements), and cannot be self-closing.
-Additionally, the same tag cannot be registered more than once.
+Custom element tag names must be lowercase, contain a dash (helps distinguish from regular elements), cannot be self-closing, and cannot be registered more than once.

 </TimeStamp>